ThomasThelen/sdtl-converter/README.md

 [![Build Status](https://travis-ci.org/ThomasThelen/sdtl-converter.svg?branch=master)](https://travis-ci.org/ThomasThelen/sdtl-converter)
 [![codecov](https://codecov.io/gh/ThomasThelen/sdtl-converter/branch/master/graph/badge.svg?token=FHBM1I1R5H)](undefined)

-A python library for turning SDTL in JSON-LD format into ProvONE/Prov.
+A python library for ingesting SDTL in the JSON format into rdflib, which can then be queried or exported into a number of formats such as JSON-LD or turtle.

 ### Features

+- Supports SDTL v ____
+- Converting individual SDTL JSON files into a graph
+- Load multiple SDTL JSON files and combine into single graph

 ### Installing